Yannick-M243/portofolio-frontend/README.md

     npm install
     ```
 ## Notice
-This is only the frontend part of the project, to see the backend part click on t efollowing link: [https://github.com/Yannick-M243/portofolio-backend](https://github.com/Yannick-M243/portofolio-backend).
+This is only the frontend part of the project, to see the backend part click on the following link: [https://github.com/Yannick-M243/portofolio-backend](https://github.com/Yannick-M243/portofolio-backend).

 ## Contributor & Contact